stanman71/Python_Projects/vLab/README.md

 ------------

-#### Create Template VMs
+#### Create template VMs

-- The template are created by using the Juniper ova-files
+- The template VMs are created by using the Juniper ova-files

 - VM-Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version